Buddy check

 Divers doing a buddy check - This is usually done before entering the water, but there may be reasons to check again in the water if something does not appear to be right.

 The buddy check is a procedure carried out by scuba divers using the buddy system where each dive buddy checks that the other's diving equipment is configured and functioning correctly just before the start of the dive.
 A study of pre-dive equipment checks done by individual divers showed that divers often fail to recognize common equipment faults.
 By checking each other's equipment as well as their own, it is thought to be more likely that these faults will be identified prior to the start of the dive.
 The correct use of a well designed written checklist is known to be more reliable, and is more likely to be used by professional divers, where it may be required by occupational health and safety legislation, and by technical divers, where the equipment checks are more complex.

 The wide variety of types of buoyancy compensator, diving suits and types of scuba equipment means that it is important for each buddy to understand the other's equipment configuration in case one has to help or rescue the other.
 The buddy check is a last minute opportunity to become familiar with the dive buddy's equipment.
-Since many buddy pairings are arbitrarily assigned by the diveing service provider just before the dive, this may be the only time the buddy pair get to familiarise themselves with each other's equipment.
+Since many buddy pairings are arbitrarily assigned by the diving service provider just before the dive, this may be the only time the buddy pair get to familiarise themselves with each other's equipment.

 Other systems are used by technical team divers and professional divers with the similar goal of ensuring that the divers are ready to safely enter the water.
 Professional divers may be required by organizational policy to use an itemised checklist.